GastonMazzei/NEDISS/README.md

 <center><i>Working modes</i></center>

--1 - Produces a graphical simulation
+-1 - Produces a simulation of length `NRUNS` and samples the node values at `SAMPLING_FREQ`

-0 - Tests initialization
+0 - Visually inspect node and edge values at initialization

-1 - Tests single-step evolution
+1 - Visually inspect node and edge values after "a few" iterations (currently fixed at 3).

-2 - Tests results after several runs
+2 - Visually inspect node and edge values at both initialization and after several configurable (`NRUNS`) iterations.
+It also verifies the probability of errors, e.g. verification of 10k iterations with 100 threads and no segmentation fault.

 <center><i>How to contribute</i></center>